 Russell Grossman, Government Communication Service Head of Profession for Internal Communications

 Another crucial point is providing an opportunity for a two-way conversation between employees and management.
-Kevin Ruck’s definition focuses on the importance of the employee voice being given serious consideration:
+Kevin Ruck’s internal communications definition focuses on the importance of the employee voice being given serious consideration:

-“Corporate level information provided to all employees and the concurrent provision of opportunities for all employees to have a say about important matters that is taken seriously by line managers and senior managers.”
+“Corporate level information provided to all employees and the concurrent provision of opportunities for all employees to have a say about important matters that are taken seriously by line managers and senior managers.”

 Dr Kevin Ruck, PR Academy